May 7, 2019

 Also, designated break areas that are separate from the work areas can be an essential tool in managing fatigue.
 Break time in well-lit, moderate temperatures with adequate ventilation (fresh air) can provide an opportunity to reset for those working in physically stressful settings.

 ProTip: Caffeine can provide a short-term boost to alertness when appropriately used.
 Rather than relying on caffeine throughout a shift, it is best to use it just before a critical work task or before the mid-afternoon period when sleepiness occurs.
-A cup of regular coffee with 100–200 mg of caffeine can boost alertness up to four hours, with about 15–30 minutes needed to take effect.
+A cup of regular coffee with 100–200 mg of caffeine can boost alertness for up to four hours, with about 15–30 minutes needed to take effect.
 Be cautious with sugar in coffee or caffeinated beverages, as it can reduce alertness when coming down from the “sugar high.”

 Data-driven programs and continuous improvement